launchdarkly-labs/scarlett-critter-casting/DAY_8_OBSERVABLE_LLMS.md

 ⏳ Step 3: eval Evaluation
 ```

-Session replay showed users hovering over the back button at 25 seconds, then relaxing when they saw "Step 2: Generating Costume Image (10-30s)," they knew what was happening AND how long it would take.
+Session replay showed users hovering over the back button at 25 seconds, then relaxing when they saw "Step 2: Generating Costume Image (10-30s)."
+The moment they understood DALL-E was creating their pet's costume (not the app freezing), they were willing to wait.
+Users need to know the AI is working hard, not hardly working.

 ## 🎅 Discovery #2: Observability + online evaluations give the complete picture 🤖